bengfarrell/rgf-blog/content/blog/2015-11-16-infusion-lounge-infuse-your-meal-when-you-visit-san-francisco.md

 _[![infusionlounge](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/infusionlounge-500x459.png)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/infusionlounge.png)_

 _Honestly, it's a nice, clean design with solid tips from verified customers.
-Worth the visit when you're deciding where to go -- The Gourmez_
+Worth the visit when you're deciding where to go—The Gourmez_